 The asymmetry of integration

-Collective political agreement aimed at making rules would harmonize tax, social, wage, and welfare policies are generally met with enormous political resistance i.e. positive integration.
+Collective political agreement that are aimed at making rules that would harmonize tax, social, wage, and welfare policies are generally met with political resistance i.e. positive integration.

 But where exactly do these conflicts of interest among governments originate?

 Researchers who come from a comparative political economy perspective would argue that asymmetry of integration (between market-making and market-correcting) capacities can be traced to differences in national varieties of capitalism and the institutional architecture of the EU itself.

 Fritz Scharpf (2010), puts significant emphasis on the role of European law in explaining this asymmetry.

 To avoid a situation whereby member-states would agree to market liberalisation (removing borders to the free movement of peoples, goods and services) but fail to implement it, the European community has enshrined it in legal treaties, which are then monitored by the European Court of Justice (ECJ).

 In certain cases (liberalization of public services) market-making regulations cannot be achieved through the Council, and depend on unilateral action by the Commission and the ECJ.

 European law tends to preserve the status quo in liberal market economies (LMEs), whereas it tends to undermine the political compromises in social market economies (SMEs).
 Hence, in “social democratic” economies, the political left tend to be far more sceptical of European integration than their counterparts in southern Europe.

 The European Court of Justice (ECJ)